 MCC General Education: MCC-CT - Critical Thinking (MCT), MCC-GLO - Global Understanding (MGLO), MCC-SSD - Social Science and Diversity (MSSD), MCC-VE - Values and Ethics (MVE)

 Course Learning Outcomes

-3.Create a personal plan for dying and death that incorporates course materials surrounding death planning.
+7. Develop a personal plan for dying and death that incorporates personal beliefs, culture, or rituals along with course materials surrounding death planning.